rexresearch

 sonication.
 The suspension is then applied to the substrate.
 The

-are known in the art, for example, dip-coating and spin-coating.
+as are known in the art, for example, dip-coating and

-The coating process may be repeated a number of times resulting in
+spin-coating.
+The coating process may be repeated a number of

-desired filtration capacity to be achieved.
-The layer is then
+This allows the desired filtration capacity to be achieved.
+The

 The top layer of the filter can be formed from a number of